This post contains affiliate links.

 - Vanilla Extract: Infuses the French toast with a warm and inviting aroma, enhancing the overall flavor profile.

-- Bread: Serves as the base for the French toast, absorbing the egg mixture and transforming into a golden and toasty delight.
+- Bread: Serves as the base for the French toast, absorbing the egg mixture and transforming it into a golden and toasty delight.
+Use whatever bread you like.

-- Oil or Cooking Spray: Used to grease the foil, preventing the French toast from sticking and ensuring easy cooking and serving.
+- Oil or Cooking Spray: Grease the foil to prevent the French toast from sticking and ensure easy cooking and serving.

-How to make French Toast On The Campfire
+French Toast On The Campfire = So easy

-The steps for making this campfire breakfast are all pretty close to normal French toast, but with one critical change…you’ll need a campfire (or grill!)
+The steps for making this campfire breakfast are pretty close to normal French toast, but with one critical change: you’ll need a campfire (or grill!).
+This is just a brief overview; jump to the recipe card for the full instructions.

 In a large Ziploc bag, combine the eggs, milk, sugar, and vanilla extract.
-Seal the bag tightly and give it a good shake or squish to ensure all the ingredients are well mixed.
-You can prepare the egg mixture in advance and keep it in a cooler or refrigerator until you’re ready to use it at the campsite.
+Seal the bag tightly and give it a good shake or squish to ensure all the ingredients are well-mixed.

-One at a time, add a slice of bread to the bag with the egg mixture.
-Gently press the bread down to make sure it soaks up the liquid on both sides.
-Opt for thick slices of bread that can hold up well during the cooking process, ensuring you get a perfectly tender and delicious treat in the end.
+Add one slice of bread at a time to the bag with the egg mixture.
+Gently press the bread down to ensure it soaks up the liquid on both sides.
+Opt for thick slices of bread that can hold up well during the cooking process, ensuring you get a perfectly tender and delicious treat.

 Step 4: Campfire Cooking

 Now comes the fun part – cooking your campfire French toast!
-Set up your campfire with hot coals or use a grill grate over a small open fire.
+Set up your campfire with hot coals, or use a grill grate over a small open fire.
 Carefully place the foil packets on the grill or coals, ensuring they are stable and won’t tip over.
-Cook the French toast for a few minutes on each side, or until it is no longer runny and the bread has turned slightly brown and toasty.
-Keep a close eye on them to prevent burning and adjust the cooking time based on your campfire’s heat intensity.
+Cook the French toast for a few minutes on each side or until it is no longer runny and the bread has turned slightly brown and toasty.

 Step 5: Serve and Enjoy!